Welcome!

 How are the articles structured?

-Moreover, I find it very difficult to learn something that I don’t have need for right there and then.
+Personally, I find it very difficult to learn something that I don’t have a need for right there and then.
 You could say I learning things just-in-time.
-Probably these things will reflect in the way I write.
+This will probably be reflected in the way I write.

-I will try as much as possible to introduce one concept at a time and give you a lot of chance to practice that concept before moving on.
+I will try as much as possible to introduce one concept at a time and give you plenty of chances to practice that concept before moving on.
 That is a bit challenging, especially in the beginning, because there are a lot of very fundamental things you need to learn and they sort of go together.

 If your completely new to programming, you might benefit from reading the articles in order.
 But it’s all up to you.
 I’m really bad at reading a book (at least as relates to programming) from beginning to end.
 I typically have a very specific problem that I’m looking for solution to and that is why I picked up the book in the first place.
 So you can jump back and forth a bit, if that works better for you.
 You can always jump back if you get stuck somewhere.

-My primary goal is to help people new to programming to understand the basics.
-It is possible that later I will add a bit more advanced materials as well, but no promises.
+My primary goal is to help people new to programming understand the basics.
+It is possible that later on I will add more advanced material as well.
 I’m doing this in my free time and, although I enjoy it, I also need to put food on the table.

 The next article is about getting Odin and other things you will need installed on your computer.
 If you already have everyhing you need, you can skip it entirely.